-Clocking in at 4.6 miles round trip and 1,988 feet elevation gain, the Turtlehead peak trail is sure to have your heart pumping with exertion as you make your way up the sweeping panoramic views of the valley.
+Clocking in around 4.6 miles round trip and almost 2,000 feet in elevation gain, the Turtlehead Peak Trail is sure to have your heart pumping with exertion as you make your way up the sweeping panoramic views of Red Rock Canyon.

 |Average Time||3.5 – 4.5 hours|

 |Trail Start||Sandstone Quarry Parking Lot|

 |Entrance Fees||$15 per vehicle (pricing subject to change) or America the Beautiful pass.
 Reservations are required (after 8 a.m.) during high season (October 1 – May 31)|

 |Parking||Free after entrance to the park.
 The parking lot is fairly large and normally isn’t full.|

 |Our Hike||It took us 2 hours 10 minutes to reach the summit and 1 hour 30 minutes to come back down.|

 |Current Conditions||Red Rock Canyon|